omiceron/rn-app-example/README.md

 # Moewchat
-React Native mobile chat and social network application example
+React Native mobile chat and social network application example for Expo

 ## Installation

-### Setting backend
+### Setting up backend
-If you want to use your custom backend you should start a Firebase project using these Google products:
+Skip this step if you don't want to use your custom backend.
+In other case you should start a Firebase project using these Google products:
 * [Firebase Realtime Database](https://firebase.google.com/products/realtime-database/)
 * [Firebase Cloud Storage](https://firebase.google.com/products/storage/)
 * [Firebase Cloud Functions](https://firebase.google.com/products/functions/)